frozson/NIM/README.md

 ## License

-This Project is open to everyone to use by folling the guidelines stated in [LICENSE](LICENSE).
+This Project is open to everyone to use.
+Follow the guidelines stated in [LICENSE](LICENSE).